holstgr-kaust/keras-tutorials/README.md

 Alternatively, launch this tutorial in the cloud using [Binder](https://mybinder.org/) by clicking the buttons below:

 **Note:** Binder does not provide GPU resources (at present).
-It is viable for exploring the datasets and models prior to training, but expect very long training times.
+It can be used to explore the datasets and pre-trained models, but expect very long training times.

 * Tutorial: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kaust-vislab/keras-tutorials/master?filepath=notebooks%2Fkeras-transfer-learning-tutorial.ipynb)
 * Exercise: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kaust-vislab/keras-tutorials/master?filepath=notebooks%2Fkeras-mnist-kaggle-exercise.ipynb)